 Preference Description For details, see Does not update the extended attribute system tables or any other tables in your database.
 You cannot modify (update) information in the extended attribute system tables or any other database tables from the DataWindow painter when the Read Only check box is selected.
 Clear the check box (Default) Updates the extended attribute system tables and any other tables in your database.
 Keep Connection Open When you connect to a database in PowerBuilder without using a database profile, specifies when PowerBuilder closes the connection.
-Select or clear the Keep Connection Open check box as follows: Connection • Select the check box Reference (Default) Stays connected to the database throughout your session and closes the connection when you exit • Clear the check box Opens the connection only when a painter requests it and closes the connection when you close a painter or finish compiling a script Not used with profile This preference has no effect when you connect using a database profile.
+Select or clear the Keep Connection Open check box as follows: Section 2.1.3, "Keep Connection Open" in Connection • Select the check box Kejerence (Default) Stays connected to the database throughout your session and closes the connection when you exit • Clear the check box Opens the connection only when a painter requests it and closes the connection when you close a painter or finish compiling a script Not used with profile This preference has no effect when you connect using a database profile.
 Use Extended Attributes Specifies whether PowerBuilder should create and use the extended attribute system tables.
-Select or clear the Use Extended Attributes check box as follows: Select the check box Section 2.1.8, "Use Extended Attributes" in Connection Reference (Default) Creates and uses the extended attribute system tables • Clear the check box Does not create the extended attribute system tables Columns in Table Display Specify the number of table columns to be displayed when InfoMaker displays a table graphically.
+Select or clear the Use Extended Attributes check box as follows: Section 2.1.8, "Use Extended Attributes" in Connection Reference • Select the check box Rejerence (Default) Creates and uses the extended attribute system tables • Clear the check box Does not create the extended attribute system tables Columns in Table Display Specify the number of table columns to be displayed when InfoMaker displays a table graphically.
 The default is eight.